clothes storage ideas for small spaces

 Note: We recommend you steer clear of mothballs, especially if you have pets or children.
 They’re toxic and do just as good of a job as some of the natural alternatives we mentioned above.

-5. Give Extra Addition to Special Items
+5. Give Extra Attention to Special Items

 Shop specialty storage items: